 The contributions of SMEs to economic development of both developed and less developed countries have been obvious in these nations' GDP, industrial output, employment, poverty alleviation and export promotion.
 Statistically, the Nigerian GDP by sector shows that agriculture contributes about 32%, industry 41% and 27% (Weller et al 1999).
 In most cases, of the industry figure, SMEs usually dominate all other sub-sectors.
 For instance, in Japan, 80% of the total industrial labour force belongs to SMEs sector, 50% in Germany and 46% in USA are employed in SMEs.

-In USA, SMEs contribute nearly 39% to their national income (Udechukwu, 2003).
-Also in less developed countries such as Nigeria, India, Indonesia, Mali SMEs and others have been identified to constitute more than 95% of establishments in the organized manufacturing sector and have become a vibrant core sub-sector making substantial contribution in terms of employment generation and industrial output and export.
+In USA, SMEs contribute nearly 39% to their national Income (Udechukwu 2003).
+Also in less developed countries such as Nigeria, India, Indonesia, Mali etc., SMEs have been identified to constitute more than 95% of establishments in the organized manufacturing sector and have become a vibrant core sub-sector making substantial contribution in terms of employment generation and industrial output and export.
 This means that SMEs play important role in the economies of both developing and developed countries.

-Ogunleye (2004) report revealed that in USA, statistically the total enterprises registered as SMEs account up to 22m of the total enterprises and they generate more than 1⁄2 of the country's GDP, employing more than 53% of the total private workforce.
+In USA, statistically the total enterprises registered as SMEs account up to 22m of the total enterprises and they generate more than 1⁄2 of the country's GDP, employing more than 53% of the total private workforce.
 In China, the number of SMEs increased from 1.52m in 1978 to 19m in 1991 and the number of people employed by them also increased from 28m to 96m.
 In Iran, SMEs contributed up to 6.2% of the nation's industrial output and more than 75% of total employment in 1996.
 In Israel, SMEs recorded for 9.7% of the nation's enterprises in 1996, employing up to 50% of the country's workforce.
-The country recently assisted over 50,000 people in establishing their own businesses.
+The country recently assisted over 50,000 people in establishing their own business.
 India also experienced the contribution of SMEs in their economic development recording a total of 3.1m as enterprises classified under SMEs in the period of 1998-1999.
-The SMEs contribution in India can be classified as 95% of the total industrial units, 40% of the total industrial output, and 80% of employment in the industrial sector and 35% of the total export of the country (Ogunleye, 2004).
-The table below shows the contributions of SMEs of some of these countries including Nigeria.
+The SMEs contribution in India can be classified as 95% of the total industrial units, 40% of the total industrial output, 80% of employment in the industrial sector and 35% of the total export of the country(Ogunleye 2004).
+This information was adopted from Ogunleye 2004.
+The table below shows the contributions of SMEs in some countries including Nigeria.

-Table 2: Contribution of SMEs in selected Economies (in Percentage)
+Table 3.1: Contribution of SMEs in Selected Economies (In Percentages)

-Industrial Characteristics Malaysia (1985) Singapore (1990) Korea Rep (1991) 1ndia (1994) Nigeria (1998) Contribution to total number of industrial establishment 92.1 88 97 94 94 Contribution to total industrial employment 49.4 40 63.5 31 60 Contribution to total industrial production 46.7 26 44.5 40 54 Contribution to total industrial value addition 30 23 45.8 35 40
+Industrial Characteristics Malaysia (1985) Singapore (1990) Korea Rep (1991) India (1994) Nigeria (1998) Contribution to total number of industrial establishment 92.1 88 97 94 94 Contribution to total industrial employment 49.4 40 63.5 31 60 Contribution to total industrial production 46.7 26 44.5 40 54 Contribution to total industrial value addition 30 23 45.8 35 40

-Sources: (i) Confederation of Asia Pacific Chamber of Commerce and Industry-Journal of Commerce and Industry, Vol. 11, 1994. (ii) Nigerian Agriculture/ Micro Enterprise Field Visit - A summary report designed to assist in implementation of the USAID/Nigeria Transition Strategy SO2.
+Sources (i) Confederation of Asia Pacific Chamber of Commerce and Industry - Journal of Commerce and Industry, Vol. 11, 1994.

+Nigerian Agriculture/ Micro Enterprise Field Visit - A Summary report designed to assist in implementation of the USAID/Nigeria Transition Strategy SO2